Lake Street Urban Stream

 Lake Street Urban Steam, a new linear park designed for local residents, visitors and wildlife (Photo credit – LD Total)

-This case study relates to Action 16 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3.
+This case study relates to Action 16 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3 delivered by Water Corporation and the Department of Water and Environmental Regulation.

 The Lake Street Urban Stream plays a vital role in achieving the City of Canning’s vision of a connected, accessible, vital and resilient city centre.
 This project converted a fenced-off, trapezoidal drain into a vibrant living stream that mimics a natural waterway.
 The living stream provides increased access to greenspace, improved ecological health and liveability benefits for the local community, while still performing its original function of safely conveying floodwaters.